 CBD offers a number of therapeutic and medicinal properties.
 While it may be a newly discovered remedy for many medical conditions, research into its anti-inflammatory properties is pretty thorough, indicating that the use of CBD for inflammation and for inflammatory diseases can be a very promising solution.

 What Is Inflammation?

 Inflammation is a complex biological response of body tissues to harmful stimuli.
 These stimuli can be in the form of irritants, injury, damaged cells, pathogens, stress or toxins.

 The process of inflammation is initiated in order to eliminate the initial cause of injury, clear out the damaged cells and start tissue repair.
 The signs of inflammation are heat, redness, pain, swelling, and loss of function.

 Inflammation is a very important immune response, which not only helps to destroy harmful stimuli (microbes, pathogens, irritants) but also plays a key position in the survival of an organism.

-While the normal inflammatory response is very consequential in the body’s functioning, chronic inflammation, which persists for longer duration, causes simultaneous destruction and healing of the tissue, necrosis (localized death of cells or tissues) and fibrosis (formation of excess fibrous tissue in an organ), thus creating a lot of health issues.
+While the normal inflammatory response is very consequential in the body’s functioning, chronic inflammation, which persists for a longer duration, causes simultaneous destruction and healing of the tissue, necrosis (localized death of cells or tissues) and fibrosis (formation of excess fibrous tissue in an organ), thus creating a lot of health issues.